namecheap/ilc/docs/routing/route_match_patterns.md

 #

-- In summary, I want to make it clear that using `Order pos` can flexibly customize the displayed content, for example, for `sidebar, navbar, footer` we set position `0, -100, -1000` and accordingly specifying for the new application a value above zero for its position, on the page will be rendered `sidebar, navbar, footer` and our new app, so set position between `0 and -100` we **don't** render the `sidebar`, between `-100 and -1000` we **don't** render `sidebar` and `navbar`, set the position below `-1000` we will render only new application, without `sidebar, navbar, footer`.
+- In summary, I want to make it clear that using `Order pos` can flexibly customize the displayed content, for example:
+ For `sidebar, navbar, footer` we set position `0, -100, -1000` and accordingly specifying for the new application a value above zero for its position.
+ 1. On the page will be rendered `sidebar, navbar, footer` and our new app.
+ 2. Then set position between `0 and -100` and we **don't** render the `sidebar`.
+ 3. Set position between `-100 and -1000` and we **don't** render `sidebar` and `navbar`.
+ 4. set the position below `-1000` and we will render only new application, without `sidebar, navbar, footer`.